-- 5) Facilitating and promoting the export sector by emphasizing (i) supporting exporters and producers in managing the risks from fluctuation and appreciation of the Thai baht, (ii) implementing measures under Thailand's International Trade Strategies 2016 announced by Ministry of Commerce, especially by promoting and facilitating border trade promotion within CLMV countries and by seeking for new trade and service markets particularly those service sector that Thailand has advantages and being known for excellence; (iii) collaborating between public and private sectors in seeking new potential markets and enhancing flexibility and efficiency of government's operational process and regulations. - 6) Enhancing confidence in the tourism and investment sectors by emphasizing (i) preventing and resolving $10^{th} 12^{th}$ August incidences, especially in tourist areas and residence areas of tourists; (ii) apprehending the perpetrators and the victims from the incidences on $10^{th} 12^{th}$ August, as well as communicating with the international community about the fact of the situation; (iii) preventing and resolving accidents and crimes which affect tourists; (iv) publicizing information and explaining about the timetable after the $7^{th}$ August Referendum before an election is held, as well as conveying the principles and contents of the constitution related to the effort to solve the political problems of Thailand in the past, and the reform efforts under the National Strategy; (v) proactive campaign and implementation of key spatial development plans, as well as the existing infrastructure development plans.
+- 5) Facilitating and promoting the export sector by emphasizing (i) supporting exporters and producers in managing the risks from fluctuation and appreciation of the Thai baht, (ii) implementing measures under Thailand's International Trade Strategies 2016 announced by Ministry of Commerce, especially by promoting and facilitating border trade promotion within CLMV countries and by seeking for new trade and service markets particularly those service sector that Thailand has advantages and being known for excellence; (iii) collaborating between public and private sectors in seeking new potential markets and enhancing flexibility and efficiency of government's operational process and regulations. - 6) Enhancing confidence in the tourism and investment sectors by emphasizing (i) preventing and resolving 10th 12th August incidences, especially in tourist areas and residence areas of tourists; (ii) apprehending the perpetrators and the victims from the incidences on 10th 12th August, as well as communicating with the international community about the fact of the situation; (iii) preventing and resolving accidents and crimes which affect tourists; (iv) publicizing information and explaining about the timetable after the 7th August Referendum before an election is held, as well as conveying the principles and contents of the constitution related to the reform efforts under the National Strategy; (v) proactive campaign and implementation of key spatial development plans, as well as the existing infrastructure development plans.